pennhanlee/tp/docs/DeveloperGuide.md

    a.
 Test case: Any command except `help` and `exit`, followed by `undo` and then `redo`<br>
       Expected: The command entered is first undone, then on using `redo`, it will be redone.
 The application will be exactly as it was after the first  command was entered.
 Success message shown in status message.

+1. Using redo not immediately after an undo command.

+   a.
+Test case:
+      * Any command except `help` and `exit`,
+      * `undo`,
+      * Any command except `help` and `exit`
+      * `redo` <br>
+     Expected: The redo command will not execute.
+Error details shown in status message.

+### Adding a note

+1. Adding a note to a book.

+   a.
+Prerequisites: Book list is showing at least 1 book, not viewing a particular book with
+      the `view` command.

+   b.
+Test case: `note 1 n/Hello txt/This is a note` <br>
+      Expected: A note with the title "Hello" and body "This is a note" will be added to the first book in the displayed book list.
+Only the title of the note will be displayed.
+      Doing `view 1` will allow you to see the body of the note added.

+1. Adding a note to a book being viewed.

+   a.
+Prerequisites: Viewing a particular book using the `view` command.

+   b.
+Test case: `note 1 n/Hello txt/This is a note`<br>
+      Expected: A note with the title "Hello" and body "This is a note" will be added to the book being viewed.
+Both the body and the title of the note will be displayed.

+### Deleting a note

+1. Deleting a note from a book.

+   a.
+Prerequisites: Book list is showing at least 1 book that has at least one note added.

+   b.
+Test case: `notedel X 1` where X is the Xth book in the displayed book list.
+      The Xth book must have at least one note added.<br>
+      Expected: The first note of the selected book will be deleted.

+### Adding a goal

+1. Adding a goal to a book.

+   a.
+Prerequisites: At least one book being displayed in the book list.

+   b.
+Test case: `goal 1 p/X g/DD-MM-YYYY` <br>
+      Expected: Goal to read up till X pages by DD-MM-YYYY will be added to the first book.<br>
+      Note: X must be more than the bookmarked page and less than the total number of pages in the first book, DD-MM-YYYY must not be in the past.

+### Deleting a goal

+1. Deleting a goal from a book.

+   a.
+Prerequisities: At least one book with a goal being displayed in the book list.

+   b.
+Test case: `goaldel X` where X is the Xth book in the displayed book list.
+      The Xth book must have a goal set. <br>
+      Expected: The goal of the selected book will be deleted.
+Success message shown in status message.

 ### Saving data